iclr-blogposts/2024/_posts/2024-05-07-practitioners-guide-explaining-gnns-graphmask.md

 GraphMask also compares well to other _perturbative_ methods that are specifically designed to explain GNN predictions, being less sensitive to small changes in the input and mostly outputting more faithful explanations than alternative methods <d-cite key="pmlr-v151-agarwal22b"></d-cite><d-cite key="abs-2203-09258"></d-cite>.

 GraphMask selects edges to include in the explanation using a _probe model_ that is trained to predict which edges in a graph are used by a trained GNN _target model_.
-In particular, the probe finds where updates passed along edges can be replaced with a "baseline" embedding containing minimal useful information without changing the output of the target model.
+In particular, the probe finds where updates passed along edges can be replaced with a "baseline" embedding that contains minimal useful information, all without changing the output of the target model.
+It is important that the output changes minimally so that explanations are faithful; if removing some set of edges yields different behaviour, then the remaining do not faithfully explain the original behaviour.
-Removing the edges is impossible, as GNNs can be unstable if trained on graphs with high-degree nodes but tested on graphs with much lower average degrees.
+The baseline message is used because just removing the edges is impractical, as GNNs can be unstable if trained on graphs with high-degree nodes but tested on graphs with much lower average degrees.
-The baseline message removes any benefit to the model of having the edge but without changing the input distribution.
+Instead, it removes any benefit to the model of having the edge but maintains the input distribution.

 The probe model is trained using the same data and splits used to train the target model.
 A single model is trained for all instances, rather than introducing a probe for each, as doing so could result in overfitting.